libero/publisher/doc/adr/0002-use-component-level-micro-frontends-for-the-header-and-footer.md

   page-level micro frontend will need to process the ESIs itself.
 They can detect this through the [`Surrogate-Capability`][Surrogate-Capability] request header.
 - Components can add their own CSS and JavaScript in the `<head>` ESI.
-- As the page transcludes the component, the user has to take care to avoid clashes in styling and behaviour.
+- As the page transcludes the component, developers and users will have to take care to avoid clashes in styling and behaviour.
 - The header and footer services can be replaced, or not used.

 [Edge Side Includes (ESIs)]: https://www.w3.org/TR/esi-lang